-The Candelabra primrose Primula japonica species love to have wet feet with their flowers in the shade and have been the perfect plants to hybridize in this border.
-They can cope with being in the coldest and wettest part of the garden and after the 2009 and 2010 Scottish winters they have really proved how hardy they can be here in the UK. ( Zone 3-8 in the USA from what I’ve read though would really like to have confirmation on this for my US readers).
+The Candelabra primrose Primula japonica species love to have wet feet with their flowers in the shade.
+As a result they have been the perfect plants to hybridize in this border.
+They can cope with being in the coldest and wettest part of the garden.
+In addition after the 2009 and 2010 Scottish winters they have really proved how hardy they can be here in the UK. ( Zone 3-8 in the USA from what I’ve read though would really like to have confirmation on this for my US readers).

 Each of these stems has about 6 tiers of whorls held aloft at intervals all up the stem.